Unikernel-Systems/unikernel.org/blog/_posts/2017-07-04-how-unikernels-can-be-made-inpregnable.md

 These can likely be invoked through the [VMCALL] instruction.
 This will trap and invoke the Virtual Machine Monitor.
 Since these interfaces are rather simplistic we can spend a moderate amount of effort securing these and making sure that they are reasonably bug free.

-A key feature of a unikernel system is that it is meant to be immutable.
-Once it boots there is typically no need to update it.
-If the VM runs in ring 3 it can be made incapable of modifying its own page tables.
+If the VM runs in ring 3 it is incapable of modifying its own page tables.
 If the hypervisor loads the unikernel and sets the executable pages immutable before booting it the VM cannot alter itself.
 This dramatically reduces the aperture of the attack.
 As long as there no writeable and executable pages in the unikernel I'm strugling to see a way it can be subverted.
 If the application has a bug you might still be able to crash it and make it restart, but you have no way of subjugating the VM.

 The hardware is still potentially vulnerable and as such the VM might be subject to attacks like the bitbanging attack we’ve seen on various ARM platforms.
 However, the track record of x86-64 is very good and I wouldn’t have any problem relying on the platform for workloads with high security requirements.

 ## Conclusions

-The perimeter security defence features of Unikernels are today far superior to traditional operating systems.
-The absence of shells and system calls blinds the attacker and even if the application is buggy the worst case scenario is a denial of service.

-As our virtual machine monitors mature we can expect unikernel security to advance further.
+The perimeter security defence of Unikernels are today far superior to traditional operating systems.
+The absence of system calls and shells blinds the attacker and even if the application is buggy subverting a unikernel VM is really hard.
+As our virtual machine monitors mature we can expect unikernel security to advance a lot further.
 The future for unikernels is secure.

 <sub>[Image](https://commons.wikimedia.org/wiki/File:Broad_chain_closeup.jpg) is (c) 2006 Toni Lozano and used under a Creative Commons 2.0 Generic License</sub>